Scarborough, North Yorkshire: Economy

 Scarborough's fishing industry is still active, though much reduced in size.
 The working harbour is home to a fish market including a shop and wooden stalls where fresh, locally-caught seafood can be purchased by the public.
 A seaweed farm has been in operation since 2018, with a licence to go into a large-scale commercial operation from 2019.
 SeaGrown have an intent to move into the bioplastics market.

 The tourism trade continues to be a major part of the local economy with Scarborough being the second most-visited destination in England by British holidaymakers.
 While weekend and mid-week-break trade are tending to replace the traditional week-long family holiday, the beaches and attractions are busy throughout summer, a contrast to quieter winter months.

-Scarborough's town centre has many major shopping chains alongside boutique independent shops.
-As well as a main pedestrianised shopping street (home to various chain stores and eateries) and the Brunswick shopping centre, boutique stores can be found on Bar Street and St Thomas Street.
-The town also has an indoor market with a large range of antique shops and independent traders in its vaults, and a smaller market on the South Bay.
-Boyes, a discount department store chain which has over 70 stores across the north is based at Eastfield, on the outskirts of Scarborough.
-Its flagship store is located in Queen Street.
+Scarborough's town centre has a multiple boutique shops (such as on Bar Street and St Thomas Street) with a main pedestrianised shopping street and a shopping centre with many major chains.
+The town also has an indoor market hall with a large range of antique shops and independent traders in its vaults, and a smaller market on the South Bay.
+Boyes (based on the town's outskirts in Eastfield) is a discount department store chain which has over 70 stores across principally the north of England and in the English East Midlands with a flagship shop on Queen Street.